ejovo13/fmdt_python_clean/docs/howto/0_initialization.md

 This document shows you how to initiliaze your configuration for `fmdt-python`, which only needs to be done once per human lifetime (or rather, once per computer).

+!!! danger

+    This is my title

+!!! bug

+    This is my note

+!!! note

+    Check out some meteors here

 ## [Video Database](../explanation/video_database.md)

 Our database of videos is hosted on a physical medium (ask us about it) and they are split up into three categories: Draco6 (videos of the form `Draconids-6mm*.avi`), Draco12 (`Draconids-12mm*.avi`), and Window (videos of the form `window*.mp4`).
 Check out the list of videos in our database [here](../explanation/video_database.md).